 Stress Management Activity #1 Exercise

 For many people, the urge to exercise is reduced when they are stressed.
 However, exercise remains one of the most effective stress management activities.
 You can run, walk, participate in yoga or bar classes, try boxing, or a choose number of other activities that you may prefer.
 What matters is that you see an increase in your heart rate.
+For starters, you can use instruments like Mala beads for manifestations and to help you focus and concentrate.
 This will stimulate the production of endorphins, one of the four chemicals responsible for our happiness.
 Meanwhile, the stress hormones adrenaline and cortisol will be reduced.
 In the end, it will make for an overall healthier and more joy-filled you.